-- What are the human rights considerations in this situation? - Is there human rights case law regarding this decision? - Is my decision necessary, legal, reasonable, proportionate, transparent, non-discriminatory and accountable? - Is my action necessary?
+- Whose constitutional and human rights, and which of their rights, are affected in this situation? - Is there human rights case law regarding this decision? - Is my action necessary?
 Do I need to intervene?
-Are there other options available to me? - Is my action a proportionate response? - I am ready to be fully accountable for my decision?
+Are there other options available to me? - Is my action a proportionate response? - Is my decision necessary, legal, reasonable, proportionate, transparent, non-discriminatory and accountable? - Are their ways to reduce or mitigate any interference with the constitutional or human rights of those affected by my decision? - Will my decision disproportionately impact persons under the nine grounds of discrimination? - Am I ready to be fully accountable for my decision?